 Anaesthesiologists also monitor your vitals during surgery.
 They check your breathing and heart rate while you are in the O.R.
-This allows your surgeon to focus on sculpting your chest.
+This allows your surgeon to focus on your operation.
 Anaesthetists go through many years of medical training.
 Their job is very important.
 They ensure you are safe from the moment you go under sedation to when you wake up.

 Like surgeons, anaesthetist fees vary.
 Some charge more than others.
 Pricing varies based on years of experience, training and geographic location.

 The surgeon fee usually varies based on years of experience.
 That means a more skilled surgeon is likely to cost the most.
 In general, higher prices reflect more service and, theoretically, better results for patients.

 The surgeon cost also depends on the type of surgery you need.
 There are two kinds of gynaecomastia surgery: